NavyaG-lab/Tech-writer/etl_operators/datomic_database_extraction_reset.md

 This documents describes how to reset the extracted state of a database in the Analytical Environment.
 Typical cases when one would wish to do this are when the database in question is rebuilt in some way, whether by having it use a blank new transactor/ddb table, or by migrating its existing data to a different transactor/ddb table.
 As a rule of thumb, any time a migration is performed on a Datomic database which risks changing the entity ids or t values of its tuples, a full reset should be done for its data in the analytical environment to ensure continued computation of the contracts of this database.

+**WARNING: PERFORMING THESE STEPS HAS HIGH POTENTIAL FOR CAUSING A CRASH.
+THIS SHOULD ONLY BE ATTEMPTED WHEN ABSOLUTELY NECESSARY.
+IF YOU DO ATTEMPT IT, BE SURE TO REFRESH CACHES FIRST SO THAT THE RUN HAS STALE DATA INSTEAD OF INCOMPLETE DATA.**

 ## Quick Architecture Primer

 In order to understand the process, it's useful to understand, at a high level, what the different components are: